 SALT.
 CLAY.
 ROCK.
+On Nuclear Pasts and Radiant Futures

-Sun, 1.1.23 – Tue, 31.12.24 Type: Research project Languages: German, English, Hungarian Organizer: neue Gesellschaft für bildende Kunst
+Sat, 30.11.24 – Sun, 9.2.25 Type: Research project, Exhibition Languages: German, English, Hungarian Location: nGbK am Alex Admission: free Organizer: neue Gesellschaft für bildende Kunst

-Design: Katarina Sevic
+Design: Katarina Šević

 In the midst of the current energy crisis, how do we think about nuclear energy and the search for energy alternatives?
 Can we imagine energy futures not only without fossil fuel, but also beyond the nuclear?
 And how do we deal with high-level radioactive waste?